 \section{Conclusions}

 The OKA data is analyzed to search for the light axion-like particle.
 A peak search method in the missing mass spectrum is used in the analysis.
-No signal is observed and the upper limits on branchings in the mass range 0\textendash200~MeV/c$^{2}$ are set.
-The current best upper limits on the branching ratio, Br($K^{+}\to\pi^{+}\pi^{0}{a}$), come from the ISTRA+ \cite{oTchikilevISTRA2004}.
-The only result on the axion search in $K^{+}\to\pi^{+}\pi^{0}{a}$ decay mentioned in PDG \cite{PDG} is that of BNL-787 experiment \cite{BNL787}.
-It should be noted, that both searches were performed in the uniform phase-space distribution hypothesis, which appeared to be a rough approximation, as can be seen from figure Fig.~\ref{SignalAndBg_Dalitz}.
-Our analysis uses the realistic matrix element from \cite{Camalich_PRD102, P_Lo_ChiattoUNIMORE} and improves the limit \cite{oTchikilevISTRA2004} by a factor of 3.5\textendash10 depending on the axion mass.
+No signal is observed, and the upper limits for the branching ratio in the mass range 0\textendash200~MeV/c$^{2}$ are set.
+The current best upper limits for the branching ratio, Br($K^{+}\to\pi^{+}\pi^{0}{a}$) can be obtained from the paper of ISTRA+ \cite{oTchikilevISTRA2004}, which was originally devoted to the search for the pseudoscalar sgoldstino.
+The only result on the axion search in $K^{+}\to\pi^{+}\pi^{0}{a}$ decay mentioned in PDG \cite{PDG} is that of the BNL-787 experiment \cite{BNL787}.
+It should be noted, that both searches were performed under the uniform phase-space distribution hypothesis, which appeared to be a rough approximation, as can be seen from Fig.~\ref{SignalAndBg_Dalitz}.
+Our analysis uses the realistic matrix element from \cite{Camalich_PRD102, P_Lo_ChiattoUNIMORE} and improves the limit \cite{oTchikilevISTRA2004} by a factor of 3.5\textendash10, depending on the axion mass.
 Using the expression from \cite{P_Lo_ChiattoUNIMORE}, relating $F^{A}_{sd}$ and the branching, we calculated the lower limits for $|F^{A}_{sd}|$, shown in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (right).
-The limit is about $6.4 \cdot 10^7$~GeV for axion mass below 70~MeV/c${}^{2}$, which is, according to \cite{Camalich_PRD102}, the best limit for $|F^{A}_{sd}|$, among the HEP experiments.
+The limit is about $6.4 \cdot 10^7$~GeV for the axion mass below 70~MeV/c${}^{2}$, which is, according to \cite{Camalich_PRD102}, the best limit for $|F^{A}_{sd}|$ among the HEP experiments.